Category: Our Research

 After collecting nose and throat swabs from over 140 patients, the samples were processed using the SAMBA II machine.
 The researchers found they were able to provide an accurate diagnostic result within 90 minutes, compared to the standard 24-48-hour lab waiting time.
-SAMBA II was implemented into clinical practice as a point-of-care test for hospital-wide use on 02 May.
+SAMBA II was implemented into clinical practice as a point-of-care test for hospital-wide use on 02 May and is now being used in hospitals nationwide.
 Read the full news story.

 CCRC/CRF staff involved: Areti Bermperi; Ranalie de Jesus; Jason Domingo; Marivic Fabiculana; Sherly Jose; Evgenia Kourampa; Vivien Mendoza; Ciro Pasquale; Marlyn Perales; Phoebe Vargas; Bensi Vergese; Julie Ann Zerrudo.